BoXHED/BoXHED2.0-source-code/README.md

 ## Running the Tutorial
-then run the *main.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
+Run the *main.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
 Please refer to this file for proper usage of BoXHED2.0.
 ```
 jupyter notebook
 ```